-For my first blog on insurance I will write about THE most commonly used and most misleading term used in insurance: "full coverage" auto insurance.
+For my first blog on insurance, I will write about THE most commonly used and most misleading term used in insurance: “full coverage” auto insurance.
 I have been wanting to write about this for so long because it is so widely used and misunderstood, it is important for me to educate my clients and whoever cares to learn about this widely used term.
-What is wrong with the term "full coverage" auto insurance?
+What is wrong with the term “full coverage” auto insurance?
 Why is it important that this term be debunked?
-Here's a few reasons:
+Here are a few reasons:

 - “Full coverage” does not exist.
 You will not find “full coverage” listed on your declarations page, application or in any documentation you receive from your insurance carrier.
 As insurance agents, in our pre-licensing stages, there is no text that defines “full coverage” auto insurance.